MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-embed-qr-code-link.md

     > [!NOTE]
     > When you use any third-party QR code generator, the QR code generator receives access to the string of your guides link.

-3. Copy the link from step 1 and paste it into the QR code.
+3. Copy the link from step 1 and paste it into the third-party QR code generator.

-4. Download the QR code.
+4. Generate and download the QR code.

 5. Do one of the following: